Create, edit or delete contact records

 |Account Default||If the contact is a customer, choose a default sales ledger account or, if it’s a supplier, a default purchase ledger account.
 The default account is used when you create invoices, credit notes, quick entries and sales quotes.

-Note: If you use products and services, when you add these items to an invoice, the default product or service ledger account is used instead.
+Note: If you use stock, non-stock and service items, when you add these items to an invoice, the default product or service ledger account is used instead.

-- 5. If the contact is a customer, click the Delivery Address tab and complete one of the following options:
+- 5. If the contact is a customer, click the Delivery Address tab and do one of the following:

 - 6. Click the Payments Details tab, then complete the following information: